akashkatakam/ccwebapp/kubernetes.md

 - Containerized the applications with docker and stored them in private repository
 - Setup the jenkins infrastructure on a custom domain using ansible
 - Created webhooks to Jenkins to create,tagged and pushed docker images on each commit
-- Created a kubernetes server in HA mode and deployed the microservices
+- Created a [kubernetes](https://kubernetes.io/docs/concepts/) cluster in HA setup and deployed the microservices
 - Service discovery for frontend and backend
-- Created helm charts to deploy the application
+- Created [helm charts](https://helm.sh/docs/chart_template_guide/getting_started/) to deploy the application

 ### [Infrastructure](#csye7374Infra)